 U. S. environmental history, politics and policy; federal public-lands management; urban history, intellectual and cultural history

 I am the W. M. Keck Professor of Environmental Analysis at Pomona College and help coordinate the Claremont Consortium EA major.
 The development of this cross-campus major was generously funded by a $1.5M grant from the Mellon Foundation in 2009, a significant boost to the program and its academic ambitions.

-A Senior Fellow of the Pinchot Institute for Conservation, and a Fellow of the Forest History Society, I’ve been a Contributing Writer for the Texas Observer, and have been associate editor for two professional journals, Environmental History and the Journal of Forestry, as well on the editorial board of the Pacific Historical Review.
+A Senior Fellow of the Pinchot Institute for Conservation, and a Fellow of the Forest History Society, I’ve been a Contributing Writer for the Texas Observer, an associate editor for Environmental History and the Journal of Forestry, as well on the editorial board of the Pacific Historical Review.
 Past service includes working on the Board of Directors of the Forest History Society and the editorial board of the Trinity University Press.
 In 2014, my then-blog, Golden Green, received the inaugural Public Service Award from the American Society for Environmental History.

 Courses Presently Taught